-GOW-MAC® Instrument Co. relocated its headquarters and production facility from Madison, New Jersey to Bridgewater, NJ.
+GOW-MAC® Instrument Co. relocated its headquarters and production facility from Madison, NJ to Bridgewater, NJ.

 The introduction of our patented discharge ionization detector (DID).
 This detector revolutionized the gas industry in that it is a universal, non-radioactive detector capable of performing trace gas impurity analyses in the part-per-billion range.